jdthorpe/batch-config/README.md

 * **The Azure Batch instance will be set up using the [Azure command line utility `az`](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).**
-	This makes setting up the Azure Batch Instance fast and repeatable, and allows us to authenticate without having to store credentials anywhere, which is a security best practice.
+	This makes setting up the Azure Batch Instance fast and repeatable, and allows us to authenticate without having to store credentials, which is a security best practice.
 * **The code to be executed by azure batch will be bundled into a docker image.**  Using docker ensures that our code can be tested locally and